micolous/footswitch/README.md

 4. Click `Edit keybind`
 5. Press the footswitch

-At this point, the shortcut should show up as `F13`.
+At this point, the shortcut should show up as <kbd>F13</kbd>.

 ## License and acknowledgements

 Code for the Arduino (`.ino` files) is based example code from the Arduino open source project, released into the public domain.
 The modified Arduino code used in this project may be used under the same terms, [Creative Commons Zero 1.0][CC0], or the Apache 2.0 license (at your choice).

-All other files, including the "clients", are released under the Apache 2.0 license.
+All other files, including the client, are released under the Apache 2.0 license.

 [adafruit]: https://www.adafruit.com/product/3677
 [Arduino]: https://www.arduino.cc/